 The SJC\$LOWERCASE item code is a Boolean item code.
-It specifies that a job can execute only on a device that has the LOWERCASE device-dependent
+It specifies that a job can execute only on a device that has the LOWERCASE device-dependent characteristic.
+It is meaningful only for jobs submitted to output execution queues.

 The SJC\$NO_LOWERCASE item code is a Boolean item code.
 It specifies that a job can execute whether or not the output device has the LOWERCASE device-dependent characteristic.
 It is the default.